Stock Investing: A Guide to Growth Investing

 It’s also important to understand that even companies with relatively low, or sometimes even negative, earnings may still be a good pick for a growth investor.
 Remember that earnings are what’s left over after subtracting all production, marketing, operating, labor, and tax costs from a company’s gross revenue.
 In many instances, smaller companies attempt to make a breakthrough by funneling more capital toward growing their business, which may negatively impact their earnings in the short run, but in the long run generate higher returns and greater profits for investors.
 In such a situation, smart investors consider other factors, such as the quality of a company’s management, to ascertain clues as to the company’s true growth potential.

-Growth Investing through Value Investing
+Growth Investing Through Value Investing

 Growth investors are effectively value investors sometimes, in that they seek out companies whose stock may be currently undervalued due to reasons that may be as simple as the fact that the company is relatively new and has not yet caught the attention of many investment analysts or fund managers.

 The goal is to grab up shares at a low price of a company that is well-positioned to enjoy a sizeable and continued surge in growth.
 There are a number of possible ways to approach identifying such companies, one of which we’ve already touched on – looking at companies in hot sectors.
 Investors who can identify a new, well-managed and well-funded company that is part of a hot sector can often reap substantial rewards.
-Another possible approach is to examine companies that are on the downslope, such as those that have gone through bankruptcy or reorganization, but that are likely to survive and recover.
+Another possible approach is to examine companies that are on the downslope, such as those that have gone through bankruptcy or reorganization but are likely to survive and recover.

 Using the Price-to-Earnings Ratio